Ironhack-Data-Madrid-Octubre-2022/6.2-lab_hypothesis_testing/README.md

 - `main.ipynb` (required)
 - `bonus.ipynb` (optional)
+fwefwef
 ## Submission

-Upon completion, add your deliverables to git.
+Upon completion, add your deliverablesdfdfd to git.
 Then commit git and push your branch to the remote.

 ## Resources